 Even though technology has far surpassed bulletin board approaches in online qual, the method still hangs on.
-This is because we continue to let go of the face-to-face paradigm when conducting online qualitative research.
+This is because we continue to apply a face-to-face paradigm when conducting qualitative research.

 But online bulletin boards and chat forums are a hollow compromise.
 They are a half measure.
 They possess none of the rich nonverbal cues of face-to-face interaction nor the full, multi-dimensional potential that many online qualitative research platforms offer today.